ncontiero/dkcutter-nextjs/README.md

 ✔ Do you want to use lint staged? … No / Yes
 ✔ Do you want to use Commitlint? … No / Yes
 ✔ Do you want to use Next.Js app folder? … No / Yes
-✔ What database ORM would you like to use? › None
+✔ What database ORM would you like to use? › Prisma
-✔ What Authentication Provider would you like to use? › None ✔ What Automated Dependency Updater do you want to use? › Mend Renovate ✔ Do you want the project to be configured? … No / Yes Next steps:
+✔ Do you want to use Docker compose for the database? … No / Yes ✔ What Authentication Provider would you like to use? › Clerk ✔ Do you want to receive events from the Clerk using a webhook? … No / Yes ✔ What Automated Dependency Updater do you want to use? › Mend Renovate ✔ Do you want the project to be configured? … No / Yes Next steps: